swecham/Data-Science-Projects/README.md

 # Data-Science-Projects

-This is a collection of basic Python programs
+This is a collection of basic Python programs, exploratory data analysis, data visualizations and machine learning projects.